-It's only recently that you've ask which is best for you - M1 iPad Pro vs M1 MacBook Pro?
+It's only recently that people have started to ponder - M1 iPad Pro vs M1 MacBook Pro?
 In the last couple of years, the lines between the iPad Pro and MacBook Pro have become blurrier than ever.
 The same processor now powers both machines, and both can be used with a mouse and keyboard setup, for example.

 In this iPad Pro vs MacBook Pro guide, we’ll help to make sure the distinctions stay clear, and that you buy the option that suits your work best.
 Because there are still major differences, from the obvious to the subtle, and from those that affect most people to more niche concerns.